A New Exhibition of Work by Ian Kirkpatrick

 The work draws cultural connections across time and space, identifying parallels between present-day global societies and ancient civilisations, and aims to show how myth is still a vital force in culture, acting as a lens for contemporary societal aspirations, fantasies and fears.

-Several of the artworks will be created using manufacturing processes and materials which are new to Ian.
-These will include large-scale ‘soft’ sculptures made of printed tarpaulin, leather and canvas, sculpted into monolithic forms recalling contested antiquities such as the Elgin Marbles, as well as modern fashion goods.
-These will be supported by plinths and fabricated steel structures that echo retail displays.
-Ian will also create a monumental sculpture made from Dibond, Perspex and vinyl that evokes ancient totems and modern industrial signage.
+Several of the artworks have been created using manufacturing processes and materials which are new to Ian.
+These include two large-scale ‘soft’ sculptures made of printed tarpaulin, leather and canvas, sculpted into monolithic forms recalling contested antiquities such as the Elgin Marbles, as well as modern fashion goods.

-The hire fee for the exhibition will be in the region of £1800 plus VAT per eight week period and includes:
+The hire fee for the exhibition is £1800 plus VAT per eight week period and includes: